Caffeine overdose is very rare, but it is often related to energy drinks or caffeine supplements that can contain very high levels of this stimulant.

 Being aware of the amount of caffeine found in food, drink, and supplements can help.
 A person may therefore choose to have a smaller-sized coffee, alternate regular with decaffeinated coffee, or opt for decaffeinated hot drinks, such as herbal teas.

 Caffeine powder and supplements can contain very high levels of caffeine that may be harmful to health.
-The FDA strongly advises people to avoid these products.
+The

 Are caffeine alternatives available for stimulation without the side effects?